Xrvitd/GCNO/README.md

-# RFEPS: Reconstructing Feature-line Equipped Polygonal Surface (Working, temporarily unavailable)
+# RFEPS: Reconstructing Feature-line Equipped Polygonal Surface
 Code of RFEPS (SIGGRAPH Asia 2022 Conditionally Accepted).

 Thanks for the simple and easy to use BGAL library: https://github.com/BKHao/BGAL